 The cut golden rod still has some flowers and leaves which are not needed for pellets.

-The plants are allowed to stay in the field for a couple of weeks so most of everything other than the stalk comes off in the process of retting, similar to rotting.
-This leaves the soft and nutritious material to go back into the earth.
+The plants are allowed to stay in the field for a couple of weeks so most of everything other than the stalk comes off in the process of retting, (yes, similar to what it sounds like, rotting).
+This allows the soft and nutritious material to return to the earth.

 This leaves the stalks lying loose all over the field.
 Not at all efficient for the baler to pick up.